kenika/family-grid-calendar/README.md

 Calendar Card Pro provides a sophisticated way to highlight the current day with a customizable indicator:

+> **Visual Editor:** Configure today indicators in the "Date Display" section, where you can choose from dots, pulses, glows, custom icons, emojis or images, and adjust their position.

 ```yaml
 # Enable and choose indicator type
 today_indicator: true # Enable basic dot indicator (default)